+We took a close look at the Wacaco Nanopresso to see if it’s worth the money and effort.
+How did it stack up?
 This little gem of a machine is ideal for the casual espresso drinker, but the hard-core espresso lover may find it too simplistic.
 Either way, the Wacaco Nanopresso is small but mighty, solidly constructed, and easy to use.
-It’s perfect for frequent travelers, who can take it on vacation or camping.
+It is perfect for frequent travelers, who can take it on vacation or camping.
 The only drawbacks are making sure you have access to boiling water and the ability to clean it after use.

 This machine is brought to you by Wacaco.
 Perhaps not surprisingly, the founder of this company came up with the idea for a portable espresso gadget after having a poor espresso shot in a hotel while traveling.
 Having experience in the industry, he decided to create an espresso maker that could be available for anyone who desires good espresso anywhere.